All Episodes

 We know that.

-But what I'm looking for this next four years is an alternative, because we didn't have an alternative this last time.
+But what I'm looking for this next four years is an alternative because we didn't have an alternative this last time.

-So it doesn't really make any any difference.
+So it doesn't really make any difference.

-And so the lesson if you want to change the direction of this never ending journey, Tim.
+And so the lesson, if you want to change the direction of this never-ending journey, Tim, I think the Milton Friedman lesson is always the most important.

 You change the minds of the people.

-Uh you you you you make it difficult.
+You make it difficult.

-Uh you create conditions whereby the wrong people are forced to do the right thing.
+You create conditions whereby the wrong people are forced to do the right thing.

 The Conservative Party was destroyed.